Azure/azure-powershell/src/Ssh/Ssh/help/Export-AzSshConfig.md

 PS C:\> ssh -F ./sshconfig.config myRg-MyMachine
 ```
 When a -LocalUser is not supplied, the cmdlet will attempt to create a certificate to login using Azure AD.
 This is currently only supported for resources running Linux OS.
+When using Azure AD to login to resource, the Host name in the configuration entry will be "{resource group name}-{resource name}", or "{ip address}" for Azure VMs.

 ### Example 2: Export a SSH configuration file for connecting to the Public Ip of an Azure Virtual Machine using AAD issued certificates, and using it to sftp into that resource.
 ```powershell